 Blueground does not take a commission from your rentals.
 In essence, Blueground is your primary tenant and takes care of sourcing business executives and expats as your subtenants.
 The landlord and Blueground first agree on the rent.
 Blueground, as your renter, pays out this monthly rent, regardless of whether the unit is occupied or not.
 Blueground’s earnings are already factored into the final rental price charged to the subtenant.

 This approach benefits property owners for various reasons; they do not have any gaps between tenants, do not pay brokerage fees, and also do not need to spend time dealing with tenant-related issues.
 Blueground does it all.
+There is no hassle when it comes to property maintenance and repairs as Blueground coordinates and organizes everything.
 The only thing the owners have to remember is to collect their passive income.
 All other aspects of property management are taken care of.

-For owners who want to handle things themselves but need a little extra help, Blueground offers a Landlord Resources online guide, which covers all the necessary information from decoration ideas to tenant interactions.
+For owners who want to handle things themselves but need a little extra help, Blueground offers this online Landlord Resources guide, which covers all the necessary information from decoration ideas to tenant interactions.

 By specializing in month-or-longer stays, Blueground is not restricted by the same vacation rental regulations faced by typical Airbnbs.
 In Airbnb’s most popular US city, NYC, landlords who aren’t able to host Airbnb nightly guests legally in their apartment block may seek out a partner like Blueground to find monthly tenants.